2019 is gone!.

 Total income: $10,600.

 I’ll focus on optimizing for conversions more this year.
-For instance, increasing my sales for Siteground by simply 5 more, I can make $100-$125 per referral.
+For instance, by increasing my sales for Siteground by simply 5, I can make $100-$125 per referral.

 I haven’t been paid by a few affiliate programs such as Astra, GeneratePress and Advanced Ads, and a few others.
 I requested them to increase my payout threshold to at least $200 to save on PayPal fees per transaction.
 I’ve also increased the same in Impact Radius as it has a $20 fixed fee for every payout processed.